jumpingjoy/watchnationpro/index.md

 * Is it bright enough when viewed in the dark?
 View the watch from different angles and a different distance from your eyes and ensure that the clarity is uncompromised.

+#### ✅How to good is the smartwatch compatibilty with smartphones?

-#### ✅How to Connect Watch to Phone?
-Check Compatible of the smartwatch with Mobile OS
+You can check the compatibility of the smartwatch with smartphones by testing the connection a have to connect the smartwatch to android smarpCheck Compatible of the smartwatch with Mobile OS

 The Operating system in smartwatches must be compatible with your smartphone’s OS.
 Otherwise, you may not have access to few functions.